NoesisVision/noesis-docs/docs/quick-start.md

     [10:05:15 INF] Inferencing finished in 0.06s.
     [10:05:15 INF] Full analysis for system DDD Starter Dotnet finished in 62.92s.
     ```
 3. Go back to the main page and click "Basic mode" to view the scan results.
 Choose your result.
 4. Click **Modules** view - you should see modules created from your project's namespaces in the tree on the left, after you expand it.
-Here's how it may look like:
+Here's how it may look:

     ![Modules tree view](/img/modules.png)